-Another important source information has been the Lost Armour website, which easy to use and sort data though many of its source link refer to dead YouTube links.
-However, some Syrian government armour losses are missing on the website.
+Another important source information has been the Lost Armour website, which is easy to use and sort data though many of its source links refer to dead YouTube links.
+However, some Syrian government armor losses are missing on the website.

-All of this and other sources have resulted in an archive worth of 102 gigabytes of data in 3,853 files, 85% of which are videos exceeding 100 hours of war footage.
+All of this and other sources have resulted in an archive worth of 144 gigabytes of data in 5 801 files, 90+% of which are videos with the combined length exceeding 100 hours of war footage.

 As mentioned above, this article only includes losses for which there is visual evidence.
 For that reason, there may be losses that are not counted due to vehicles that could not be identified.